valkey-io/valkey-doc/docs/management/scaling.md

 Resharding basically means to move hash slots from a set of nodes to another set of nodes.
-Like cluster creation, it is accomplished using the redis-cli utility.
+Like cluster creation, it is accomplished using the valkey-cli utility.

 To start a resharding, just type:

-    redis-cli --cluster reshard 127.0.0.1:7000
+    valkey-cli --cluster reshard 127.0.0.1:7000

-You only need to specify a single node, redis-cli will find the other nodes automatically.
+You only need to specify a single node, valkey-cli will find the other nodes automatically.

-Currently redis-cli is only able to reshard with the administrator support, you can't just say move 5% of slots from this node to the other one (but this is pretty trivial to implement).
+Currently valkey-cli is only able to reshard with the administrator support, you can't just say move 5% of slots from this node to the other one (but this is pretty trivial to implement).
 So it starts with questions.
 The first is how much of a resharding do you want to do: